Page Speed – How Page Speed Can Grow Or Slow Your Business?

 Optimising all media files on the website can greatly improve the speed and performance of the site.
 Opting for the right file format, JPG for photographs, and PNG for graphics can reduce the loading time.
 Ensure that the files are compressed for the web.
 Videos must be optimised with the most ideal format and served in the most appropriate dimensions on the basis of visitors’ screen size.
 It is advisable to upload videos to external sites like Youtube or Vimeo and embed them to your website to further cut down on lag.

 Fast page speed is the foundation of a high-performance website and a crucial element for business growth.
-In a competitive digital space, speed equals greater conversion, which equals greater revenue.
+In a competitive digital space, speed equals better conversion rates, which equals greater revenue.
 At Alkye, we help clients to analyse, improve, and monitor their page speed to ensure that they have a competitive edge over others.